madetech/handbook/roles/principal_ucd.md

 Made Tech wants to positively impact the country's future by using technology to improve society.
 We believe being design-led can create positive outcomes in the public sector through critical services enabled by technology.
 We are building a community of designers and researchers to support the public sector growing demand for a design-led approach to service delivery.

 As a User Centred Design Principal, reporting to the Head of Design, you’ll enable public sector organisations to better design services that improve society.
-You will do this by building and managing strategic relationships, leading accounts, finding new opportunities and advising as a senior design leader.
+You will do this by building and managing strategic relationships, finding new opportunities and advising as a senior design leader.

 ## Responsibilities

 - Work closely with the client’s senior leadership to help inform strategy and ensure that we’re delivering high-quality work aligned to our customer’s technology vision.
-- As part of an account team, alongside Technology, Delivery, Client Leads, help shape account plans and deliver against them.
+- As part of an account team, help shape account plans and deliver against them.
-- Collaborate with Made Tech’s leadership to ensure work aligns with our growth goals; you will play a pivotal role in identifying new opportunities and winning work.
+- Collaborate with the senior team to ensure work aligns with our growth goals; you will play a pivotal role in identifying new opportunities and winning work.
 - Alongside other senior leaders, write bids that win work
 - Hire and line manage designers and researchers
 - Coach and support Lead Designers and User Researchers to steer their teams towards success.